 In replying, Jesus gave his explanation using a parable (figurative story), beginning in verse 30,

 30 In reply Jesus said: "A man was going down from Jerusalem to Jericho, when he fell into the hands of robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.
 31 A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.
 32 So too, a Levite, when he came to the place and saw him, passed by on the other side.
 33 But a Samaritan, as he traveled, came where the man was; and when he saw him, he took pity on him.
 34 He went to him and bandaged his wounds, pouring on oil and wine.
 Then he put the man on his own donkey, took him to an inn and took care of him.
 35 The next day he took out two silver coins and gave them to the innkeeper.
 'Look after him,' he said, 'and when I return, I will reimburse you for any extra expense you may have.'
+36 "Which of these three do you think was a neighbor to the man who fell into the hands of robbers?"
 NIV

-So using today's language and scenario we have a lawyer asking Jesus Christ, "who is this neighbor that I know God wants me to love?"
+So using today's language and scenario we have a lawyer asking Jesus Christ, "who is the neighbor that I should see as an example of godly love?"
 And Jesus tells him about a man that recently got beaten senseless with all his money stolen and then tossed on a curb inside a city near a church.
 Then the local church leaders and those with the lofty title reverend all pass him by and don't help him even though they see his condition and that he is literally dying.
 But then a common person from a neighboring city traveling through, who just happens to be from a family with a mixture of Jewish and Moslem family members as soon as he sees the man and his condition takes pity on him and does everything he can to help him.
-(If you know biblical history you know that the Samaritans of Jesus' day were a mixture of Assyrian, Persian and Israel descendents.)
+(If you know biblical history you know that the Samaritans of Jesus' day were a mixture of Assyrian and Jewish descendents.)
 The traveler immediately runs to the local drug store and buys bandages and cleaning and sterilization ointment.
 Then runs back to where the man is lying, thoroughly cleans all his wounds and wraps bandages with first aid antibiotic cream around them.
 Then lifts him into his car and drives him to the nearest hospital.
 Then stays with him until he gets medical help.
 Then tells the doctors and staff to do what ever it takes for this man to recover fully and that he will pay all the hospital and doctor bills.

 Then Jesus asks the lawyer, "which of the people that I have just described was a good neighbor to the man who got robbed and beaten?"
 The legally knowledgeable lawyer then answered, "the traveler from out of town who had mercy on him."
 Then Jesus told the inquisitive lawyer, "that is the example that you should follow and in doing this you should push aside any race, ethnic or religious prejudice that you might have."